-The SDLCs that our moms and dads used were nowhere near as efficient as it is now.
+The SDLCs that our moms and dads used were nowhere near as efficient as they are now.

-The SDLC model that an absolute majority follows today is Agile-based.
+The SDLC model that the vast majority follows today is Agile-based.
 As contrasted to the Iterative model or V-model, it is an almost exact replica of the Waterfall methodology (which is why we used it as a basis), only it makes focus on iterations and has a downward spiral shape, not linear like in Waterfall.